 For older patients, pharmacists are sometimes the most accessible health care practitioner.
 In addition to dispensing drugs, pharmacists provide drug information to patients and providers, monitor drug use (including adherence), and liaise between physicians or other health care practitioners and patients to ensure optimal pharmaceutical care.
 Pharmacists also provide information about interactions between drugs and other substances, including over-the-counter drugs, dietary supplements (eg, medicinal herbs), and foods.
-In many states, pharmacists may also provide some types of clinical care (eg, immunizations, diabetes testing, advising).
+In many states, pharmacists may also provide some types of clinical care (eg, immunizations, diabetes testing, drug counseling and advising).

 Pharmacists can help improve patient adherence by doing the following:

 Assessing the patient’s ability to adhere to a drug regimen by noticing certain impairments (eg, poor dexterity, lack of hand strength, cognitive impairment, loss of vision)

 Teaching patients how to take certain drugs (eg, inhalers, transdermal patches, injectable drugs, eye or ear drops) or how to measure doses of liquid drugs

 Supplying drugs in ways that are accessible to patients (eg, easy-open bottles, pills without wrappers)

 Making sure that drug labels and take-home printed materials are in large type and in the patient’s native language